FluentLenium/FluentLenium/README.markdown

 ```

 ## Element
-If you need to access to the name, the id, the value, the tagname or the text of an element:
+If you need to access to the name, the id, the value, the tagname or the visible text of an element:

 ```java
 findFirst(myCssSelector).getName()